xiaoiver/infinite-canvas-tutorial/README.md

 ## Lesson 9 - Draw ellipse and rectangle

 -   How to derive the SDF representation of an ellipse or rounded rectangle
--   Render drop-shadow for rounded rectangle
+-   Render drop-shadow and inner shadow for SDF
 -   How to determine if a point is inside an ellipse or rounded rectangle

 [infinitecanvas]: https://infinitecanvas.tools/